-NBA Rumors: Knicks, Team President Phil Jackson To Part Ways Amid Turmoil
+Knicks, Team President Phil Jackson Part Ways Amid Carmelo Anthony Drama

 Per Shelburne, Jackson and team owner James Dolan had “accelerated” talks this week about the future of the franchise, specifically relating to Carmelo Anthony.
 Jackson has made it known publicly he thinks Anthony should play elsewhere, but the veteran has refused to waive his no-trade clause.
 With free agency beginning Saturday, it appears Dolan essentially chose Anthony over Jackson while deciding to part ways with his president.

 Jackson’s three-plus year tenure as New York’s president was incredibly ill-fated, marked by poor roster moves and off-court drama.
-Shortly after being hired in March 2014, Jackson fired head coach Mike Woodson and replaced him with Derek Fisher, who played under Jackson on the Los Angeles Lakers.
+Shortly after being hired in March 2014, Jackson fired head coach Mike Woodson and replaced him with Derek Fisher, who played under Jackson with the Los Angeles Lakers.
 Fisher compiled a .294 winning percentage and was fired after a year and a half.

-The Knicks never won more than 32 games in three full seasons with Jackson as president, and some close to Dolan had been pushing for him to fire the 71-year-old coaching legend for much of this past season, sources told ESPN’s Ian Begley.
+The Knicks never won more than 32 games in three full seasons with Jackson as president, and some close to Dolan pushed for him to fire the 71-year-old coaching legend for much of this past season, sources told ESPN’s Ian Begley.

 Thumbnail photo via Brad Penner/USA TODAY Sports Images

-Note: UPDATE (9:45 a.m.
-ET): It’s official: Phil Jackson is out as president of the New York Knicks.